robertluwang/npp-setting/portable-notepadplus-markdown.md

 I prefer Bespin dark theme for npp so changed little bit, and share [here](https://github.com/robertluwang/npp/blob/master/userDefineLang_markdown_bespin.xml)  .

-You can import it npp from top menu Language->Define your language->import, restart npp will see Markdown(Bespin) in list.
+You can import it to npp from top menu Language->Define your language->import, restart npp will see Markdown(Bespin) in list.

 ## markdown preview
 I used MarkdownViewer++ plugin, you can install it from Plugin Manager.